Skip to main content

 Reasons to consider change

-The school year in Wales has not changed for 150 years.
+The school year in Wales has not changed for over 150 years.
 It was designed for a very different time, when going to school was voluntary, there was no national curriculum and children were expected to contribute to the agricultural economy during the long holidays.

 Possible changes